earchibong/devops_projects/kubenetes_05.md

 <br>

-Now, take note of
+Now, take note of:

-**CLASS** – The nginx controller class name nginx **HOSTS** – The hostname to be used in the browser tooling.artifactory.archibong.link **ADDRESS** – The loadbalancer address that was created by the ingress controller
+- **CLASS:** The nginx controller class name nginx,
+- **HOSTS:** The hostname to be used in the browser tooling.artifactory.archibong.link,
+- **ADDRES:S** The loadbalancer address that was created by the ingress controller

 <br>